 Managing Food Allergies in the Cafeteria

-Tips for Food Service Staff
+Tips for Food Service Managers and Staff

 Eating in the school cafeteria is often stressful and can potentially be dangerous for students with food allergies.
 Hidden ingredients, cross-contact between foods, and the fear of allergens left on lunch tables are often cause for concern.

 The food service staff, as part of the food allergy management team, is vital to ensuring the safety and inclusion of students with food allergies.
 The following are tips for food service staff members to reduce the risk of exposure to food allergens and help prevent allergic reactions in the cafeteria.